Last Updated on September 11, 2024 by Kittredge Cherry

 Mychal Judge, chaplain to New York firefighters and unofficial “gay saint,” died helping others in the terrorist attack on the World Trade Center on Sept.
 11, 2001.
 He was the first recorded victim of 9/11.

-Judge had a big Irish smile, a lively sense of humor and an uncanny ability to get along with a wide range of people, from macho firefighters to queer activists.
+Judge had a big Irish smile, a lively sense of humor and an uncanny ability to get along with a wide range of people, from macho firefighters to gentle friars and queer activists.
 He broke taboos by ministering to marginalized people, including the homeless, immigrants, and people with AIDS at a time when society treated like lepers.
 His sense of brokenness as a closeted gay man and recovering alcoholic may have helped him have compassion for others, trust in God and a desire to compensate for his imperfections, real or imagined.
 He died as he lived, caring for those in need with little thought for his own safety.

 Mychal Judge gave his life on 9/11